How to Add an Outdoor Outlet With an Existing Circuit

-Remove a knockout from the back of the box to expose the outer wall, if the box is metal; if the box is plastic, you should be able to use one of the existing openings.
+Remove a knockout from the back of the box to expose the outer wall, if the box is metal.
 Pop out the knockout with a hammer and screwdriver.
+If the box is plastic, you should be able to use one of the existing openings in the box.

 Drill a Hole to the Outside